A smooth clinical onboarding for distressed parents

 For clinicians

-Built a simple MVP tool to help interpret incoming onboarding data
+Built a simple MVP tool to help interpret and navigate robust onboarding data

 Organized information in a way that aligned with how clinicians assess and respond